 A minimum of 2 hours prior to cooking (but preferably the night before), dry chicken breasts with paper towels and place in a small mixing bowl.
 In another small bowl or measuring cup, whisk together marinade ingredients and pour marinade over chicken breasts.
 Using tongs (and not your hands as the marinade will stain them red), flip chicken breasts as much as necessary to fully coat in the marinade.
 Cover bowl with plastic wrap and refrigerate until ready to cook.

 When ready to cook, finely-chop leek leaves and grate ginger.
-Hit the “Saute” button on the Instant Pot Pressure Cooker and add 2 tbsp garlic-infused olive oil.
-Once the display on the Instant Pot reads “Hot,” add leek and ginger and saute for 2 minutes, stirring frequently.
+Hit the “Sauté” button on your 6-quart Instant Pot Pressure Cooker (or a comparable pressure cooker) and add 2 tbsp garlic-infused olive oil.
+Once the display on the Instant Pot reads “Hot,” add leek and ginger and sauté for 2 minutes, stirring frequently.

 Hit “Cancel” on the Instant Pot.
 Add chicken bone broth and scrape the bottom of the pot clean with a plastic spoon.
 Add canned tomatoes with their juice to the Instant Pot.

 Follow these instructions very carefully: Remove bowl of marinated chicken breasts from the refrigerator.
 Remove and discard plastic wrap from the bowl.
 Using tongs, place chicken breasts on a small plate.
 Using a spatula, scrape every last bit of marinade from the bowl into the Instant Pot and stir to combine with everything else in the pot.
 Place chicken on top of tomatoes, ensuring they are not touching the bottom of the Instant Pot but are resting on the tomatoes.
-Scrape any juices or marinade left from the chicken on the small plate into the pot, close the lid, set the pressure release valve to “Sealing,” hit the “Pressure Cook” or “Manual” button, and set timer for 7 minutes.*
+Scrape any juices or marinade left from the chicken on the small plate into the pot, close the lid, set the pressure release valve to “Sealing,” hit the “Pressure Cook” or “Manual” button, and set timer for 5 minutes.
+Turn off “Keep Warm” button.
+Once the cooking cycle has completed, allow pressure to release naturally for 10 minutes, and then release any remaining pressure.
+Hit the “Cancel” button.

 While the chicken is resting, using an immersion blender, carefully (and slowly if the liquid gets splatty) blend the remaining contents of the Instant Pot until smooth, and set aside to cool.
 Chop chicken into small, bite-sized pieces (about 1”).
 Add coconut cream and ghee to the Instant Pot and stir well to combine.
 Finally, add chicken pieces and any juices from the cutting board into the pot and stir to coat in the sauce.